OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-105.md

 ## Psalm 105:19

-> Until the time that his word came to pass,
+> Until the time his word was fulfilled,
-> The word of the Lord refined him.
+> The word of the Lord tested him.

 ## Psalm 105:20

-> The king sent and released him,
+> The king sent for him and released him,
-> The ruler of peoples, and set him free.
+> The ruler of peoples set him free.

 ## Psalm 105:21

-> He made him lord of his house,
+> He appointed him lord of his household,
 > And ruler over all his possessions,

 ## Psalm 105:22

-> To imprison his rulers at will,
+> To bind his officials at will,
 > That he might teach his elders wisdom.

 ---